-For the purpose of this Protocol, the Republic of Lithuania agrees to take appropriate measures, in consultation with the Commission of the European Communities, to maintain or complete the take-over of Community law, in particular in the fields of standardisation, metrology, accreditation, conformity assessment, market surveillance, general safety of products, and producer's liability.
+For the purpose of this Protocol, the Republic of Slovenia agrees to take appropriate measures, in consultation with the European Commission, to maintain or complete the take-over of Community law, in particular in the fields of standardisation, metrology, accreditation, conformity assessment, market surveillance, general safety of products, and producer's liability.

-Mutual Acceptance of industrial products
+Mutual acceptance of industrial products

-The Parties agree that, for the purpose of mutual acceptance, industrial products listed in the Annexes on mutual acceptance of industrial products, which fulfil the requirements to be lawfully placed on the market of a Party, may be placed on the market of the other Party, without further restriction.
-This shall be without prejudice to Article 35 of the Europe Agreement.
+The Parties agree that, for the purpose of mutual acceptance, industrial products listed in the annexes on mutual acceptance of industrial products, which fulfil the requirements for being lawfully placed on the market of a Party, may be placed on the market of the other Party, without further restriction.
+This shall be without prejudice to Article 36 of the Europe Agreement.

-Mutual Recognition of the results of conformity assessment procedures
+Mutual recognition of the results of conformity assessment procedures